Small talk: 9 tips & 5 pitfalls, plus some topics for effortless chatting

 That’s why you should always pay attention to how much you speak.
 If you notice that you’re talking much more than your conversation partner, why not ask them some open questions?

 This shows them that you’re interested and appreciate their input.
 Only when they tell you a longer story about themselves should you also go into similar detail.
 A healthy balance makes the conversation much more enjoyable.

 You, too, are bound to have put your foot in your mouth at some point, even though you just wanted to have a casual conversation.
 This can often result in the topic getting too personal or controversial, which then increases the risk of differing opinions or of making a comment that is not so well received by the other person.
 This is why it’s better to avoid the following topics when first making small talk.

 - Rumors and gossip

 It is human nature to want to think about yourself almost constantly.
-Particularly introverted people tend to do this.
+Introverts, in particular, tend to do this.

-You also shouldn’t think about what you might say next, but instead focus completely on the person you’re talking to.
+Small talk also involves following your intuition.
+You shouldn’t think about what you might say next, but instead focus completely on the person you’re talking to.